kimberlykreiss/2019-11-07-git-kim/README.md

 git add . vs git add --all
 git add . is everything in this folder and down git add --all is everything in the repo

-- `diff`: see the changes that were made between different files. git diff --staged shows what's different after files are staged
-- git diff HEAD~2 (show the differences between current and two commits ago)
-- `checkout`: move your `HEAD` around
-- `HEAD`: where you are currently looking at in history
-- `log`: looking at all your previous messages
-	- `log --oneline`: get a one line representation of history
-- `push`: sending local changes to remote
-- `pull`: receiving changes from remote